defold/doc/docs/en/manuals/extensions.md

 If you need custom interaction with external software or hardware on a low level where Lua won't suffice, the Defold SDK allows you to write extensions to the engine in the C++ language.
 Typical use cases for native extensions are:

 - Interaction with specific hardware, for instance the camera on mobile phones.
-- Interaction with external low level API:s, for instance advertising network API:s that does not allow interaction through network API:s where Luasocket could be used.
+- Interaction with external low level APIs, for instance advertising network APIs that do not allow interaction through network APIs where Luasocket could be used.
 - High performance calculations.

 ## The build platform

 Defold provides a zero setup entry point to native extensions with a cloud based build solution.
 Any native extension that is developed and added to a game project becomes part of the ordinary project content.
-There is no need to build special versions of the engine and distribute to team members, that is handled automatically---any team member that builds and runs the project will get a project specific engine executable with all native extensions baked in.
+There is no need to build special versions of the engine and distribute them to team members, that is handled automatically---any team member that builds and runs the project will get a project specific engine executable with all native extensions baked in.

 ![Cloud build](images/extensions/cloud_build.png)

 ## Project layout

 To create a new extension, create a folder in the project root.
 This folder will contain all settings, source code, libraries and resources associated with the extension.
-The extension builder recognizes the folder structure and collects any source files and libraries .
+The extension builder recognizes the folder structure and collects any source files and libraries.

 ![Project layout](images/extensions/layout.png)